Skip to content

 The Role of Psychological First Aid in Crisis Situations

-The mental health crisis is accurate today.
-People need help in trauma recovery to avoid getting stuck in the aftermath of a traumatic event.
+The mental health crisis is very real today.
+People need help in trauma recovery to avoid getting stuck in the initial distress that often follows a traumatic event.

 PFA is about providing care and support simply and directly.
 Helping someone meet their needs might be anything from food and water to vital information.
 A key part of PFA is listening and offering a comforting presence that helps people feel calm.
 But there is no pressure on anyone to talk if they’re not ready.